openshift/ci-docs/content/en/docs/internals/testing.md

-Outside of a Kubernetes cluster, the connection information can be passed using the standard `KUBECONFIG` environment variable, which should point to a file just as `kubectl` and/or `oc` would expect it.
-Note that the default context will be used, so make sure it points to the correct cluster.
+Outside of a Kubernetes cluster, the connection information can be passed using the standard `KUBECONFIG` environment variable, which should point to a file just as `kubectl` and/or `oc` would expect.
+Note that the current context will be used, so make sure it points to the correct cluster.

 {{< highlight bash >}}
 $ oc whoami